ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 unto you, I would not write with paper and ink ;
 but I trust to come nnto you, and speak face to
 face.”
 From the above interview, the]] marriage
-took place the ensuing week
+took place the ensuing week.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:dlc:batch_dlc_angelou_ver01:data:sn83030362:print00205954958:1846070501:0001/pct:73.321323,82.621430,11.005568,9.885282/!600,600/0/default.jpg"/>
 </td>